![]() |

 This was how he demonstrated the principle of mutual tolerance among the people

 following different religions and faiths.
-For delivering the message he always
+For delivering the message, he always

-said, "My life is my message".
+said, "My life is my message."
 If you want to remember the

-concept of great human beings of the world; if you want to speak about truth
+concept of great human beings of the world, if you want to speak about truth

-India; you would certainly remember one name: Mohandas Karamchand Gandhi.
+India, you would certainly remember one name: Mohandas Karamchand Gandhi.

 Mahatma Gandhi in South Africa (1893 - 1914)

-Freedom Movement of India and Mahatma Gandhi (1915 - 1947)
+The Freedom Movement of India and Mahatma Gandhi (1915 - 1947)

 He had studied law in England.
 Thereafter Gandhiji went to South